quantilma/quantdates/README.md

 ## License

-The shiny package as a whole is licensed under the GPLv3.
-See the [LICENSE](LICENSE) file for more details.
+The quantdates package as a whole is licensed under the GPLv3.